Joseph Margulies

 This philosophy links me, at a level of shared humanity, to people who have caused unimaginable pain, but also to those who have endured it.
 It links me to people whose beliefs and behavior I admire a great deal, but also to those whose values I abhor.
 In every way that matters, I know that I am no different from them and they are no different from me.
 If history and science teach us anything, it is that any of us can do monstrous things, and if all of us can be monstrous, then none of us are monsters, which is why I do not believe in the Other, that mythical creature we are so quick to find and eager to cast out.

 Presently I represent Abu Zubaydah, who was imprisoned and tortured in CIA black sites and whose interrogation in 2002 and 2003 prompted the Bush Administration to draft the infamous "torture memos.”
+Abu Zubaydah’s case came before the Supreme Court in another case of mine, US v.
+Abu Zubaydah (2022), which was the first time the Supreme Court recognized that the so-called “enhanced interrogations” were, in fact, torture.
 I am also the director of The Compassionate Release Project, which represents federal prisoners in motions for compassionate release.

 You can read some of my short essays on these and related topics here.